qLibc

 int index,

-qqueue->popat(): Returns and remove the element at the specified position in this queue.
+qqueue->popat(): Returns and removes the element at the specified position in this queue.

 Parameters